 Sights in Ierapetra: It’s definitely worth taking a look around Ierapetra’s charming old town.
 There are many small alleys, some of which are too small for cars, and it’s easy to get lost.

 The ‘must-sees’ of Ierapetra are the mosque, the fishing port and the 17th century castle.
-There is also a small Archaeological Museum (closed for renovation in the year 2017) in the old town.
+There is also a small Archaeological Museum (closed for renovation in the year 2017, maybe open again 2018) in the old town.
 The most famous exhibit in the museum is the 1.5m Madonna of Ierapetra.
 This 1st century stature is well preserved.
 The Madonna was discovered by a local farmer, who also uncovered many ancient vases, sarcophagi and pots.

 Accommodation in Ierapetra: There is no campsite or hostel in Ierapetra.
 The nearest campsite can be found 8 kilmeters to the east.
 You can reach it by taking the bus for Sitia.
 It’s a fairly average campsite, complete with a small show and simple restaurant.
 Cheap rooms can be found in Ierapetra around the old town and near the bus station.
 I stayed at the Hotel Coral in the old town a few years ago and I can recommend it.

 Castello is a good, cheap restaurant in Ierapetra that can be found on the waterfront close to the old town.
 The Café and Teahouse Cactus sell a huge range of organic teas from around the world for around €2 a cup.
 There’s also a bookshop, called Fasma, which has a good selection of English books.